Sports Goods Categories

 Red vs White

 Cricket was initially played with a red ball until matches started getting more time-bound and specific.
-Today the red cricket ball is used during test matches whereas the white cricket ball is popularly known to be used in T20 and ODIs.
+Today, the red cricket ball is used during test matches,, whereas the white cricket ball is popularly known to be used in T20 and ODIs.
 The weight of the white ball or test cricket ball is the same.
 Over the years, many enthusiasts have done legitimate analysis and research on how the ball affects the game.

-Crickets experts have concluded the following from intensive research and observation:
+Cricket experts have concluded the following from intensive research and observation:

 2. Experts say that the white ball is generally more polished than the red one to make it shinier and visible on the field.
 This shine comes from the extra coat of polish on the surface of the ball.
 This smoothness actually removes a lot of resistance from the generic red ball and thus, swings more compared to its red and pink counterparts.